grumpyclimber/construction/article.md

 ```python
 ConnectionError: HTTPSConnectionPool(host='en.wikipedia.orghttps', port=443): Max retries exceeded with url:[...]
 ```
 The important part is: **Max retries exceeded**.
-It means you've been requesting data too many times.
-It's a good habbit to stop the web-scraping every now and then to mimic natural human behavior, how do we do that?
+It means we've been requesting data too many times.
+It's a good habit to stop web-scraping every now and then to mimic natural human behaviour, how do we do that?
 We need to smuggle this 1 line of code:
 ```python
 time.sleep(np.random.randint(1,20))
 ```
-This will pause our algorithm for a random number (1-20) of seconds, naturally that extends the amount of time it take to extract the data, but very often makes it possible.
-Remember that we need to put this one-liner in an adequote spot in our code:
+This will pause our algorithm for a random number (1-20) of seconds, naturally, that extends the amount of time it takes to extract the data, but makes it possible on the other hand.
+Remember that we need to put this one-liner in an adequate spot in our code:

 ```python
 # this lets scrape all the posts, not just 5 of them: